Intelligence, Security and Defense

 Course Summary

-The core objective of the course is to deepen participants’ strategic understanding of the fast-changing nature of intelligence, its challenges, uses, and significance.
-The governance, legal, and accountability frameworks for Canadian security and intelligence will be an important part of the course.
+The core learning objective of the course is to deepen participants’ strategic understanding of the threat environment, and of the Canadian security and intelligence community’s efforts to understand and respond to a wide range of security challenges.

-This professional course draws on the perspective of a leading academic expert.
-The course will feature a variety of online content delivery, including live presentations by the instructor and guest experts, case studies, and small group and plenary discussions.
+This professional course draws on the perspective of a leading policy expert, supported by a cohort of guests.
+There will be a variety of content delivery, including presentations by the instructor and guest experts, case studies, and small group and plenary discussion.

-The course is structured to allow schedule flexibility for students and to impose only moderate demands on your online time.
 Registered students will be provided in advance with a detailed course agenda and schedule.
-Suggestions for key documentary readings will be provided to supplement the presentations and discussions.
+Optional suggested readings will be provided to supplement the presentations and discussions.

-Live sessions take place in the morning, 9am to 12pm ET.
 The language of instruction will be English.
-All presentations and discussions will draw on information in the public domain and will be held under the Chatham House rule.
+The course will utilise information in the public domain.
+All discussions will be held under the Chatham House rule.

 Who Should Attend